huss-osman/linux-fundamentals/bash-scripting/fundamentals/06-variables.md

 ---

 ## Reflection
-Variables made scripts easier to extend without rewriting logic.
+**Variables** made scripts easier to extend without rewriting logic.
+By storing values in one place, changes could be made without modifying multiple lines of code.
+This improved flexibility, reduced duplication, and made scripts more maintainable as they grew in complexity.